One Of Hawaii's Top Auto Accident

 8 Mistakes That May Ruin Your Hawaii Accident Injury Case

-The following is a list of eight mistakes people make that may end up ruining, or causing serious problems, for their Hawaii auto accident case.
+The following is a list of eight mistakes people make that may ruin or cause serious problems in their Hawaii auto accident case.

 Mistake 1: Don’t call the police when you’re in an accident.